Q1. Why do organisms take food?

 Q6.
 Fill in the blanks:

-(a) Green plants are called __________ since they synthesize their own food.
+(a) Green plants are called __________ since they synthesise their own food.

-(b) The foods synthesized by the plants are stored as __________.
+(b) The foods synthesized by plants is stored as __________.

-(c) During photosynthesis solar energy is captured by the pigment called _________.
+(c) In photosynthesis solar energy is absorbed by the pigment called _________.

 (d) carbon dioxide, oxygen

 (i) A parasitic plant with yellow, slender and branched stem.